About

 Teenage Stress

 Mental Health issues do not arise from tragedies or social norms.
 It can strike anyone, regardless of class, age or race.
 As a result of the present pandemic, standards of living and demographics, this number is likely to rise.
-Here are lesser-known 10 Things You Might Not Know About Mental Health And General Health.
+Here are the lesser-known 10 Things You Might Not Know About Mental Health And General Health.

 1. Firstly, the Greater Part Of Mental Health Problems Are Not Serious Nor Everlasting